facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/Nfc_Component.md

 ## 1. Introduction
 The Component addressed in the current document is called the ***NFC Component***.
 This is responsible for capturing a selfie of the user and the subsequent extraction of the most important facial characteristics.
 Its main functionalities are the following:

-- Internal camera management.
+- Internal management of the NFC sensor.

-- Permissions management.
+- Permission management.

-- Assists the processes of capturing the user's face.

-- Generation of templates with the facial characteristics and the image of the user's face for the Liveness detection process
+- Document analysis.

+- Progress analysis.

+- Assistant in reading processes.

+- Return all possible information to be read

+- Return of images when they are available for reading.

 ### 1.1 Minimum requirements